jandersoj/class-exercises-fall2024/lab04/answers.md

 Answer the following:
-1. Explain what the -p flag is doing (in your own words)
+1. Explain what the -p flag is doing (in your own words) `tells it which ports to use--in this case, 80:80 maps port 80 on the host (us!!) to port 80 on the container (docker).`
 2. How do you think [http://localhost](http://localhost) is communicating with Docker?
+`isn't it just a web dev tool?
+I know you need a specific certificate on your computer...
+I'd imagine it's similar to how you can open files from your system in a browser.
+It's related to your computer, not Docker itself.
+I suspect it wouldn't run if the docker application wasn't open.`

 ## 2. Our Application
 When you download and unzip `app`, save it inside of the `lab04` directory (while on your `lab04` branch).
 Then follow the instructions for this section.
 When you're done, answer the following questions about the `Dockerfile` you just made:
 1. What is `node:18-alpine` and where did it come from?
+`it's an image we want on our computer to start working from.
+If you google "computer image", you get "A computer image is a picture composed of an array of elements called pixels".
+This is not what we're doing!! (though I may have thought it was for a few short moments.)
+An image is just. a representation of a thing on your computer.
+It's like how I download iso files, or images of a disk, to boot a new distro on my computer.
+Like I guess it is just a picture of the state of something? but it's not a picture. it's just like a saved copy. idk how to explain it.
+And it got automatically downloaded when I ran that docker build command. `

 2. Which commands in the Dockerfile instructed Docker to copy the code from `app` onto the Docker image?
 Explain.
+`Was it not just the "copy . ." command?
+And then the yarn installs its dependencies.`

 3. What do you think would happen if you forgot to add `CMD ["node", "src/index.js"]` in your Dockerfile?
 Why?
+`i think that it would still install everything just nicely but! there would be no way to easily command-line run starting a new container from this image.
+I don't know if there's some other clicking way to get to it.`

 ## 3. Updating Our App
 In this section, you learned that if you make a change to the code, you have to